jweiii03/tp/docs/DeveloperGuide.md

    1. Other invalid commands to try: `find`, `find c/`<br>
       Expected: No search is performed.
 Error details are shown in the status message.

-1. Unsupported `find` prefixes are treated as plain name keywords (current behavior)
+1. Unsupported `find` prefixes are treated as plain name keywords

    1. Prerequisites: Ensure at least one active contact name contains `Jane`.